united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 - [addParentToChild](/docs/concepts/mqtt/#addparenttochild)
 - [uniqueProduct](/docs/concepts/mqtt/#uniqueproduct)

 To do that we recommend writing microservices.
-You can do that either in Node-RED (our recommendation) or in a programming language of your chosing.
+You can do that either in Node-RED (our recommendation) or in a programming language of your choice.
 These microservices convert messages under a `raw` topic into messages under  [processValue] or [processValueString].

 This typically only requires resending the message under the appropriate topic or breaking messages with multiple values apart into single ones.